-The Belize Barrier Reef & The Great Blue Hole
+The Belize Great Blue Hole & Barrier Reef

-Related Post: 5 Essential Things to Do in Belize Plus 10 More
+RELATED POST: 15 Essential Things to Do in Belize

 What The Tropic Air Belize Flight to the Great Blue Hole is Like

 The girl sitting in front of me didn’t like small planes and she was nervous.
 I’m not a fan of propeller planes but any potential worry was immediately replaced by awe and excitement.
-The pilot was also highly experienced, which put us at ease.
+The pilot was also highly experienced and flew normal flights for the airline, which put us at ease.